f0ns1-ewptxv2/f0ns1-ewptxv2.github.io/section1.md

 PS C:\tools\InviShell>
 ```

-Perform a privilege an enumeration for privilege escalation:
+Perform an enumeration for the current user on the target machine and hunt for privilege escalation:

 ```
 PS C:\tools\InviShell> copy \\tsclient\tmp\PrivescCheck.ps1 .